XiaoYuanJun-zy/ICASSP2025-M2CI-Dubber/README.md

 # ICASSP2025-M2CI-Dubber

-The source code and trained models will be released to the public after the paper is accepted.
+The code and trained model will be released to the public after the paper is accepted.